CRMclaughlin/open_ai_codex/README.md

 * Navigate to the depoloyed [Herouku page](https://guarded-sands-43499.herokuapp.com/) to begin Codex!

-* To use OpenAI Codex, in the prompt box ask a question (ie: Write a for loop in javascript)
+* To use OpenAI Codex, in the text box write a prompt (ie: Write a for loop in javascript)

 * Press `Enter` to generate your code